-GOLDEN, COLORADO — The Potential Gas Committee (PGC) today released the results of its latest biennial assessment of the nation’s natural gas resources, which indicates that the United States possesses a total technically recoverable resource base of 2,817 trillion cubic feet (Tcf) as of year-end 2016.
-This is the highest resource evaluation in the Committee’s 52-year history, exceeding the previous high assessment (from 2014) by 302 Tcf (increase of about 20%).
+GOLDEN, COLORADO — The Potential Gas Committee (PGC) today released the results of its latest biennial assessment of the nation’s natural gas resources, which indicates that the United States possesses a total mean technically recoverable resource base of 3,374 trillion cubic feet (Tcf) as of year-end 2018.
+This is the highest resource evaluation in the Committee’s 54-year history, exceeding the previous high assessment (from year-end 2016) by 557 Tcf (increase of about 20%).
 This is also the largest two-year increase in absolute resources between evaluations in the PGC history.
 The increase resulted from reassessments of shale gas resources in the Atlantic and Mid-Continent areas and conventional and tight gas in the Mid-Continent and Rocky Mountain areas.

-“This seventh consecutive record-high resource evaluation by the PGC confirms that the U.S. has abundant resources of natural gas.
+“This seventh consecutive record-high resource evaluation by the PGC confirms that the U.S. has an abundance of natural gas.
 These resources are present in various reservoirs both onshore and offshore,” said Dr. Alexei V. Milkov, Professor of Geology and Geological Engineering and Director of the Potential Gas Agency (PGA) at the Colorado School of Mines.
 PGA provides guidance and technical assistance to the PGC.

-The PGC’s year-end 2016 assessment of 2,817 Tcf includes 2,658 Tcf of gas potentially recoverable from “Traditional” reservoirs (conventional, tight sands, carbonates, and shales) and 159 Tcf in coalbed gas reservoirs.
-Compared to year-end 2014, Traditional resources increased by 302 Tcf (13%), while coalbed gas resources essentially did not change.
-Accompanying Table 1 summarizes the national resource assessment for year-end 2016 and acknowledges changes from the previous year-end 2014 assessment.
+The PGC’s year-end 2018 assessment of 3,374 Tcf includes 3,218 Tcf of gas potentially recoverable from “traditional” reservoirs (conventional, tight sands, carbonates, and shales) and 157 Tcf in coalbed gas reservoirs.
+Compared to year-end 2016, traditional resources increased by 559 Tcf (21%), while coalbed gas resources decreased by about 2 Tcf.
+Accompanying Table 1 summarizes the national resource assessment for year-end 2018 and acknowledges changes from the previous year-end 2016 assessment.

-Dr. Milkov highlighted that, “New exploration, more well drilling and continuous improvements in completion and stimulation technologies lead to better delineation and characterization of U.S. gas resources, especially in shale and tight reservoirs.
-The record gas resources assessed by the PGC, in addition to robust domestic production levels and booked reserves, paint a picture of strong supply of natural gas in the U.S. for many years to come.”
+Dr. Milkov highlighted that, “More well drilling and continuous improvements in completion and stimulation technologies lead to better delineation and characterization of U.S. gas resources, especially in shale and tight reservoirs.
+The record gas resources assessed by the PGC, in addition to record reserves and production reported by EIA, display a picture of strong supply of natural gas in the U.S. for many years to come.”

-The Atlantic area ranks as the country’s richest resource area with 39% of total U.S. Traditional resources, followed by the Mid-Continent with 19%, the Gulf Coast (including the Gulf of Mexico) with 20%, Rocky Mountains with 17%, and the Mid-Continent with 14%.
-Changes in the total assessment from year-end 2014 to year-end 2016 (see accompanying Table 2) arose primarily from the evaluation of recent drilling, well-test and production data from these four areas.
+The Atlantic area ranks as the country’s richest resource area with 41% of total U.S. traditional resources, followed by the Mid-Continent with 19%, the Gulf Coast (including the Gulf of Mexico) with 16% and Rocky Mountains with 16%.
+Changes in the total assessment from year-end 2016 to year-end 2018 (see accompanying Table 2) arose primarily from the evaluation of recent drilling, well-test and production data from these four areas.

-The largest volumetric gains (214 Tcf or 26%) were reported in the Atlantic area.
-The major reason for the increase is new drilling and production results from Marcellus, Utica and Rogersville shale plays in the Appalachian basin.
-Specifically, the Utica shale is now assessed to have a considerably larger sweet spot area with highly productive wells.
+The largest volumetric gains (264 Tcf or 25%) were reported in the Atlantic area.
+The major reason for the increase is new drilling and production results from Marcellus and Utica shale plays in the Appalachian basin.

-Gas resources in the Rocky Mountain area increased by 6 Tcf (1.4%).
+Gas resources in the Rocky Mountain area increased by 65 Tcf (15%).
 This resource growth reflects large revisions in the Williston Basin and the Denver Basin.
 Specifically, PGC more rigorously accounted for the gas associated with production of liquids in those basins.

-The growing importance of shale gas in the USA is evidenced by the fact that the PGC’s mean total assessed shale gas resource of 1,797 Tcf for 2016 accounts for approximately 64% of the country’s total potential resources.
+The importance of shale gas in the USA is evidenced by the fact that the PGC’s mean total assessed shale gas resource of 2,107 Tcf for year-end 2018 accounts for approximately 62% of the country’s total potential resources.
 The growth of shale gas resources from year-end 2016 to year-end 2018 was 310 Tcf (17%).